The Lennox school board will hold a special public meeting Monday evening to discuss the matter.

 In an email sent to district employees Friday, Barbara Flores, the district's new superintendent, said the district is in danger of losing state construction dollars due to a possible lack of administrative oversight and supervision.

 "If it is found that there was a misuse of construction monies because of a lack of oversight and supervision, the district may be held responsible for reimbursing those misused monies," she said in the letter.
-"The district is resolved to ensure that any parties found to have misused or mismanaged district funds will be subject to legal action and that the district will pursue restitution to the maximum extent allowed under the law."

 The project in question involves the construction of a new campus for Jefferson Elementary, to be built adjacent to the current campus at 10322 Condon Ave.
 The project is in the beginning phases, and the new campus originally was slated to open next fall, Flores said.